TonzN/Chess-game/README.md

 Can flip the board by adjusting setup parameter flipped_board to true.

-Hane not added pawn promotions yet.
+Have not added pawn promotions yet.